MetalBotics/MetalFiles/README.md

-# MetalFiles vs. Discord & Google Drive for Secure File Sharing
+# MetalFiles File Transfer System
 ## MetalFiles

-**Purpose:** Designed specifically for secure, ephemeral file sharing (such as secrets, environment files).
+**Purpose:** Designed specifically for secure, ephemeral file sharing (such as secrets, environment files) and bigger files.

 **Benefits:**
 - **Ephemeral Links:** Files are available for a limited time or number of downloads, then deleted automatically.
+- **Big file transfer:** Share up to 10gb files for free!
 - **No Account Required:** Share files without making users register.
 - **No File History:** Files are not stored long-term, reducing accidental leaks.
-- **End-to-End Security:** Typically, files are encrypted in transit and at rest.
+- **End-to-End Security:** Files encrypted end-to-end.
-- **No Metadata Leaks:** Minimal data retained—no chat logs or collaboration history.
+- **No Metadata Leaks:** Encrypted files and all data removed from the server upon download.
 - **Developer-Friendly:** Tailored for secret sharing and developer workflows (e.g., sharing `.env` files, config, secrets).

 ---